Skip to main content

 Stair railings can be made of wood, metal, plastic or even stone.
 Treat them in the same way as your steps.
 As these surfaces are subjected to daily wear and tear, we advise you to apply an additional topcoat so that you can enjoy the coating for a long time.

-Video: Painting Stairs Project: Suitcase Camera with Kathleen (MakeOver)
+Video: Painting Wooden Stairs with MissPompadour

 Frequently asked questions about painting stairs